 From this relation, it follows that the way $\theta_1$ and $\theta_2$ change under the Lorentz group are related and similarly for the other local phases.
 This implies necessary constraints on the representations of the Lorentz group that we are interested.
-In general an arbitrary representation of the Lorentz group compatible with DCRS will define a vector space of the form
+One starts with a Hilbert space